rl-institut/super-repo/docs/index.md

 # Welcome to the Super-Repo Documentation

-A template repo to test and document elements and features for research software.
+A template repo to test and document elements and features for research software. <br>
-It implements the collection of repository elements.
+It implements the collection of repository elements and files. <br>
 The goal is to simplify and standardise the creation of software in GitHub repositories.

-## Fields for repo elements:
+## Fields for development:

 - COLLABORATION
 - GIT